EthanCai/programming-learning-notes/projects-part-2.md

 - [Caddy](https://github.com/mholt/caddy): Fast, cross-platform HTTP/2 web server with automatic HTTPS
 - [Tyk API Gateway](https://github.com/lonelycode/tyk): Tyk is a lightweight, open source API Gateway and enables you to control who accesses your API, when they access it and how they access it.
 Tyk will also record detailed analytics on how your users are interacting with your API and when things go wrong.
     - [Documents](https://tyk.io/tyk-documentation/concepts/)
+- [KrakenD](http://www.krakend.io/): KrakenD aggregates and manipulates multiple data sources to provide you with exactly the API your end-user products need while offering a premium user experience and brutal performance.

 ## Reverse Proxy